 If an individual seems to show little interest in a communication system, we cannot be hasty to assume that AAC is not for them.
-There are several factors that influence why someone is not inclined to use AAC systems.
+There are several factors that influence why someone is not inclined to use their communication systems.
 The indifference may be because the task was not rewarding enough.
 It may be due to the weight of unrealistic expectations.
 After all, who looks forward to doing something that they don’t particularly enjoy?
-But motivating autonomous communication in AAC users is absolutely possible.
-Making it about the user is a simple yet powerful mantra to make AAC intervention a success.
+But motivating autonomous communication in communicators is absolutely possible.
+Making it about the user is a simple yet powerful mantra to make communication intervention a success.

 Putting AAC Users First

-An AAC system is the communicator’s voice.
+An Augmentative and Alternative Communication system is the communicator’s voice.
 Therefore, our role as educators, communication partners, caregivers, and professionals is only to facilitate communication.

 Let’s consider the following scenarios-

 Scenario 1: The family loves watching football and does everything to get the communicator to use AAC in that activity